warthog9/tenstorrent.github.io/core/aibs/wormhole/installation.md

 1. **Disconnect power** to the host computer prior to installation.
 2. Verify that the system provides the following:
-   1. **PCI Express 4.0 x16 slot** *(For optimal performance, the card requires a x16 configuration without bifurcation.
-The n150 and n300 are dual-width cards and require the adjacent expansion slot to be vacant.)*
+   1. **PCI Express 4.0 x16 slot**
+      1. For optimal performance, the card requires a x16 configuration without bifurcation.
+      2. The n150s and n300s are dual-slot width cards and will require the adjacent expansion slot to be vacant if you're using the Active Cooling Kit.
+      3. The n150d and n300d are 2.5-slot width cards with axial fan coolers.
+Please ensure your chassis has sufficient airflow to exhaust the heat from these cards.
    2. One (1) **EPS12V 4+4-pin power connector**
 3. Discharge your body's static electricity by wearing an **ESD wrist strap** *(recommended)* or touching a grounded surface before touching system components or the add-in card.

 ## Desktop Workstation Installation

-*(NOTE: Images shown may not be fully representative of your system.)*
+*(NOTE: Images shown may not be fully representative of your system. n150s/n300s cards pictured; n150d/n300d will look different.)*

 ### Physical Installation